tkerbe2/iac-intro-exercise-1/README.md

 <br>

-# 🧪 Creating Basic Resources in AWS with HCP Terraform - Guided Lab
+# 🧪 Basic AWS with HCP Terraform - Guided Lab

 In this lab you will create some basic AWS resources and deploy them using HCP Terraform.